ajintom/hapticlearning/readme.md

 # Haptic Learning
-A simple proof of concept project for MUMT 619.
+A simple proof of concept for the Haptic Tutor project.

 ## Settings
 - In `Audio MIDI Setup` it is recommended to create a new port in the `IAC Driver`.